 One of our clients, The Canadian Produce Marketing Association (CPMA), wanted to build brand awareness and influence people to change their dietary habits.
 To reach their desired audience, we studied Canadian household structures to understand how different individuals in households play roles in influencing meal sizes and what challenges they might be facing.

-Using this research, we were able to build specified customer segments of young professionals between 24-35 and mothers with children between the ages of 5-14.
+Using this research, we were able to build specified customer segments of young professionals between 24-35, as well as mothers with children between the ages of 5-14.

 This hyper-specific targeting allowed us to target those with whom CPMA would get the greatest bang for their buck because mothers were the key influencers in household diets while young professionals tended to decide that on their own.